A Guide To Freezing Tomatoes

 As such, frozen tomatoes can only be used in a handful of preparations, like recipes using cooked tomatoes.
 Otherwise, they might make a gooey salad or a sloppy sandwich, as freezing results in the loss of firmness.

-You can still use frozen tomatoes in a variety of ‘saucy’ dishes.
+You can still use them in a variety of ‘saucy’ dishes.
 Soups, stews, broths and chilies are the perfect recipes to try out, as frozen tomatoes still retain the thickness and saucy flavor.
 Few things can compare to the comfort of having a warm tomato soup or stew during the cold winter months.

-Frozen tomatoes are also great for making pasta sauce as they contain much more of the natural flavor than canned tomatoes or readymade sauces.
+They are also great for making pasta sauce as they contain much more of the natural flavor than canned tomatoes or readymade sauces.

 Nutritional value after freezing is often debated.
 One of those reasons is how the tomatoes are frozen which alters the results differently.
-Does freezing tomatoes reduce nutritional value?

 Freezing tomatoes reduces some nutrients when frozen for more than a year.
 If the tomatoes are blanched prior to freezing, the blanching results in the loss of water-soluble and oxygen-labile nutrients like vitamin C and B vitamins.

-Studies 5 comparing the antioxidant activity and nutrient density between frozen produce and fresh produce found only a tiny difference between the two 6.
+Studies5 comparing the antioxidant activity and nutrient density between frozen produce and fresh produce found only a tiny difference between the two6.

 On the other hand, when vegetables are blanched, the nutrient loss is greater.
 The loss varies from 10-80% depending on the vegetable and how long it’s blanched for.
 The average length of nutrient loss from freezing is approximately 50%.